MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 ### -field u.DmaV3

-Specifies the DMA settings for a driver that uses version 3 of the <a href="/windows-hardware/drivers/ddi/wdm/ns-wdm-_dma_operations">DMA_OPERATIONS</a> structure.
+Specifies the DMA settings for a driver that uses version 3 of the [DMA_OPERATIONS](/windows-hardware/drivers/ddi/wdm/ns-wdm-_dma_operations) structure.

-The <b>u.DmaV3</b> member is available starting with Windows 8.
+The **u.DmaV3** member is available starting with Windows 8.

 ### -field u.DmaV3.Channel